-6'6" combo forward Fendi Onobun from Alief (TX) Taylor says he is sitting in front of his television this afternoon to watch the Stanford-Arizona game with plenty of personal interest.
+6'6" combo forward Fendi Onobun from Alief (TX) Taylor says he is sitting in front of his television this afternoon watching the Stanford-Arizona game with plenty of personal interest.

 "I want to watch the style of play of each team," he offers.
 "And I want to watch the future position I'm going to end up playing - see what they do."

-Onobun has the size perhaps more suited for a small forward, but he has the strength, hops and low-post ability that makes you think power forward.
-College coaches are watching him with interest this junior season at Alief Taylor, and will watch again this spring and summer with his Houston Hoops AAU action, but Onobun gives a clue to what kind of player he thinks himself at the college level.
+Onobun has the size that's perhaps more suited for a small forward, but he has the strength, hops and low-post ability that makes you think power forward.
+College coaches are watching him with interest during his junior season at Alief Taylor, and will watch again this spring and summer with his Houston Hoops AAU team, but Onobun gives a clue to what kind of player he thinks he'll be at the college level.

-"Most likely I'll be focused on Josh Childress for Stanford and Andre Iguodala for Arizona," he allows.
+"Most likely I'll be focused on Andre Iguodala for Arizona," he said.

-It has to be a wonderul release for the high school junior to watch high level basketball like we expect today, given the tribulations he and his team have endured at home.
+It has to be a wonderful relief for the high school junior to watch high level basketball like we expect today, given the tribulations he and his team have endured at home.
 With many internal fights and frustrations, a handful of starters and upperclassmen have quit his high school team, taking a somewhat young team and making them even younger.
-Taylor is 16-15 on the year, with just three more games left in their season.
+Taylor is 16-15 on the year, with just three more games left.